 The following is the 3rd and final edition of my review of Man of Steel, a Zack Snyder film.

-This review and this film have been really tough experiences for me.
-If you look around the blog you’ll quickly notice how I’ve been very critical of my original review of the film.
-The fact of the matter was that I was too hyped up for the film when I first experienced it, and my review was going too easy on a problematic film.
+In a way, this film, and the experience of writing this review, has been somewhat of a difficult experience for me.
+If you look around the blog you’ll probably notice that I’ve been very critical of my original review of the film.
+The fact of the matter was that I was perhaps too hyped up for the film when I first experienced it, and my review ended up going ‘too easy’ on what was, to some extent, a problematic film.

 Man of Steel follows Kal-El (played by Henry Cavill), son of Jor-El (played by Russell Crowe), and shows us just how he ended up merging his alien origins with the American identity given to him by Jonathan and Martha Kent (played by Kevin Costner and Diane Lane, respectively), and became the world’s most famous superhero – Superman.